Dynamic Mixture of Experts Models for Online Prediction: Predicting faults in large-scale software projects

-To investigate the efficiency of the proposed inference methodology, we fit the selected two-component dynamic Poisson model using a particle filter with $1000$ particles, which is at least an order of magnitude smaller than what can easily be afforded in real applications.
-We replicate the particle filter independently $100$ times using different seeds.
-Figure \ref{fig:EvolutionPredDensity} shows that the variability of the predictive distribution for the 100 seeds is small; the figure also includes the predictive distribution from a single run with $100,000$ particles to represent the ground truth.

-This shows that the proposed method is very efficient and even a small number of particles gives an adequate numerical precision which is enough for most applications.
+To investigate the efficiency of the proposed SMC inference methodology, we fit the selected two-component CM+FC dynamic model using a particle filter with $1000$ particles.
+This is at least an order of magnitude smaller than what can easily be afforded in real applications, but is used here to investigate how much the inferred predictive distribution varies over $100$ independent runs with different seeds.
+Figure \ref{fig:EvolutionPredDensity} shows that this variability is small; the figure also includes the predictive distribution from a single run with $100,000$ particles to represent the ground truth.
+This shows that the proposed method is very efficient and even a small number of particles gives an adequate numerical precision for most applications.